Historical Markers in Genesee County, New York

 Genesee County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Genesee County, New York.
+This timeline provides a concise overview of the key events in the history of Genesee County, New York.

 - 1687 - Genesee County was part of the territory of the Iroquois Confederacy.